zliu41/CIPs/CIP-plutus-modules/README.md

 Thus there is no need for any change to earlier parts of the compiler, or to the languages Plutus, PIR, or TPLC.
 Tuples of modules can be introduced as a last step in the generation of UPLC.

+##### Subvariation: Global module environment

+The advantage of using a global module environment instead of one tuple of modules per script is that only one, big, tuple of modules per transaction need be constructed, instead of one per script.
+The cost is an additional traversal of the script code, needed to adjust module indices to refer to the correct index in the global tuple of modules.
+By itself, this is unlikely to improve performance.

+However, using a global module environment is a prerequisite to building the module environment into the CEK machine.
+Doing the latter transforms a module reference from a projection from the tuple-of-modules variable, to a custom construction `ModuleRef i` that directly accesses the module in the `i`th component of the global module environment.
+This reduces the cost from a variable lookup plus a projection, to just a projection; this is expected to speed up every reference to an external module.

+On the other hand, since it necessitates a change to the `CekM` monad underlying the CEK machine implementation, then it also requires recalibrating the cost of every UPLC operation.

 ### Transaction fees